 ‘Fender’ guitars are renowned for their resilience and reliability.
 This will hold its tune well and will take a bit of a bashing.

 Great for the more rocky player who dabbles with fingerstyle.

 The Takamine is a little different from most of the other guitars on this list.
 Aesthetically it's very pleasing and understated, giving it a 'secretly luxury' appearance, whilst maintaining a low end price.

-The guitar is all solid woods (cedar top, mahogany back and sides) which brings a resonance to the guitar that can't be achieved by more expensive models using laminates.
+The guitar is all solid woods (cedar top, mahogany back and sides) which brings a resonance to the guitar that can't be achieved using laminates.